vak/makefile2dot/README.md

 # A quick-n-dirty visualizer for Makefiles #

-DISCLAIMER: I've spent an hour to visualize the Makefile I needed.
+DISCLAIMER: I've spent an hour to visualize a large Makefile I needed.
             So, sorry if it won't work for you.

 ## DESCRIPTION ##